Today I’m explaining annuitization and what it means to annuitize a policy.

 Annuities Are (Usually) a Ripoff

-The definition of an annuity can make annuities sound great.
-But they’re usually something you want to avoid at all costs.
-Annuities are typically full of high fees that can make them a total rip-off.
+The definition of an annuity can make them sound great.
+But they’re usually something you want to avoid.

 Annuities may also make sense for individuals in very high tax brackets that have already maxed out their tax-advantaged savings for the year.
 In this case, the high fees on the annuities can be offset by the tax advantages offered by these high-fee products.